SpaceX Inspiration4 all-civilian mission: How to watch the launch next week

-Four "everyday people" are ready to make space history by strapping into a SpaceX Crew Dragon capsule and going for a three-day joyride around Earth.
+Four "everyday people" are ready to make space history by strapping into a SpaceX Crew Dragon capsule and going for a three-day joyride around our planet.
 And it's all for a good cause.
 The Inspiration4 mission is scheduled to launch as early as Sept.
-14.
+15.

 SpaceX will livestream the event, with more details coming closer to launch day.
-The 24-hour launch window opens at 5 p.m.
-PT on Tuesday, but SpaceX will narrow the window a few days ahead of time based on weather conditions.
+SpaceX narrowed its initial launch time to no earlier than 5 p.m.
+PT on Wednesday.
+SpaceX and Inspiration4 will further narrow the window to a five-hour span within a few days of launch.

 The spacecraft will get off this rock with an assist from a Falcon 9 rocket leaving from NASA's Kennedy Space Center in Florida.
 It'll be a similar process to how SpaceX launches NASA astronauts, but Inspiration4 won't be traveling to the International Space Station.

-What SpaceX calls "the world's first all-civilian mission to orbit" represents a new development in space tourism.
+Inspiration4 is billed as "the world's first all-civilian mission to orbit."
 The crew will fly much higher and longer than Amazon founder Jeff Bezos or Virgin Galactic founder Richard Branson did on their recent suborbital flights.

 Billionaire Shift4 Payments founder Jared Isaacman is the commander of the mission, and he's also funding it.
 Isaacman is an experienced aircraft pilot.
 Childhood cancer survivor Hayley Arceneaux, aerospace industry professional Chris Sembroski and geoscientist Sian Proctor make up the rest of the crew.